BenSeward/clean-todo/README.md

 Take a look around the repo and check out how I have structured it.

-⚠️ Note: Please note this is a work in progress, feel free to submit a PR if you have anything to add!
+⚠️ Please note: This is a work in progress, feel free to submit a PR if you have anything to add!

 #### Disclaimer: